jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 On the other hand, a rather conservative type class synthesis makes subtyping without explicit conversions impossible.

 We sometimes say more conservative type class synthesis strategies *nominal*.
-The reason to adopt this terminology is obvious, as a type implementing a type class leaves a "mark" on that type, though it should be noticed that types classes per se are *not* types containing types.
+The reason to adopt this terminology is obvious, as with a conservative type class synthesis strategy, a type implementing a type class leaves a "mark" on that type, though it should be noticed that types classes per se are *not* types containing types.

 # Where do type errors appear in Julia?